skibu/LiminalRack/docs/liminalChangelog.md

 # Liminal Rack Change Log

+- 12/30/25
+  - More refinements to splash screen so that text always readable
+  - Merged changes from last few months from upstream VCVRack/Rack repo.

 - 12/27/25
   - Shadows added to knobs to provide a more interesting 3D look

 - 12/24/25
   - Changed to use a more "artistic" font, Oregano, so that doesn't look so much like a computer.
 Also adjusted font heights.
    - Improved handling of keeping cables visible.
 Now only straightens cables when it is actually useful.